-If transmitters have already been installed, and you wish to check that they are being detected, setup the equipment as described above, and wait for at least 20 minutes (dependant on transmitter pulse time - default is 15 minutes) for the transmitters to appear on the display.
+If transmitters have already been installed and you wish to check that they are being detected, setup the equipment as described above, and wait for at least 20 minutes (dependant on transmitter pulse time - default is 15 minutes) for the transmitters to appear on the display.

-Troubleshooting;
+Troubleshooting

 - 1. Cannot see an active Com port in the AMR Receiver screen. - a.
 Ensure the USB/Serial adaptor Drivers are correctly installed. - b.
-Check the port number of the USB/Serial converter is shown in DeviceManager.
+Check the port number of the USB/Serial converter is shown in Device Manager.
 Re-number the port to a port number < 8 if necessary.
-Restart the PC - 2.
+Restart the PC. - 2.
 Cannot see any log data. - a.
 Ensure the logging option is checked, and the box for the logging interval is also checked. - b.
 Check that the folder C:\logger exists and that you have placed a file in that folder. - 3.
 Cannot receive data from the transmitters. - a.
-Swipe the transmitter with a magnet to force it to chirp. - b.
-Check the battery is charged and the Survey Kit is turned on - c.
-Check the fuse is present and intact - d.
-Type the serial number of the transmitter in the TX.
-No field of the s/w. - e.
-Within the AMR Receiver case, the 4 DIP switches should all be set to 'OFF', the GREEN and AMBER LEDs should be on, the RED LED should flash when a chirp is received.
-The 'MODE' jumper should be set to "RS232"
+Swipe the transmitter with a magnet or press the button on the bottom to force it to chirp. - b.
+Type the serial number of the transmitter in the 'TX.
+No' field of the s/w.

-HWM-Water Ltd Ty Coch House Llantarnam Park Way Cwmbran NP44 3AW United Kingdom +44 (0)1633 489479 www.HWM-water.com
+HWM-Water Ltd Ty Coch House Llantarnam Park Way Cwmbran NP44 3AW United Kingdom www.hwmglobal.com